Let's start with some definitions:

 - Show the user sponsored content on the same site - This is the best option that allows for a seamless delivery of the advertiser's content without worry about deceiving the user's expectations or bounce rates involved in a jump to a new site.
 The user gets the content they asked for and aren't interrupted in anyway.

 Instinctive syndicates sponsored content and runs both types of options.
-Our real results after billions of impressions show that keeping the sponsored content on the same site is almost 2x as effective, with more clicks, less bounce rates, more time spent and more recall by users.
+Our real results after billions of impressions show that keeping the sponsored content on the same site is twice as effective, with more clicks, less bounce rates, more time spent and more recall by users.

 - Users do not like jumping to different sites, it breaks their current experience, increases loading time with a new site, surprises them with more ads, and generally annoys them as something unexpected.
 Having the sponsored content on the same site avoids any bounce issues as it's treated like just another page.